lucas-mas/tcc-codigos/README.md

 # tcc-scripts
 Scripts used to analyze HTE, HTEWMA, HTESW, SMA and EWMA convergence time.

+**"simulators" folder**
-Numerical simulators for the five methods are in the "simulators" folder.
+Numerical simulators for the five methods.

-The idea is that the scripts are released gradually.
-I think it's better to organize the codes first.

-There are several other scripts:
+**"python_scripts" folder**
+Scripts developed to analyze the performance of these methods.
 - Accuracy calculator
 - Variability calculator
 - Convergence time calculator